Matt Bryant starts fresh in Atlanta

 But a strange thing happened when coach Jon Gruden was fired after the 2008 season.
 Even though Bryant temporarily survived the purge of veterans such as Derrick Brooks that started soon after coach Raheem Morris and general manager Mark Dominik took over, it quickly became obvious he also was on the way out.

 The Bucs spent $2.4 million (more than double Bryant’s salary) to bring in kicker Mike Nugent.

 “That was their guy," Bryant said.
 “It was very clear and obvious.
 I’d love to tell you the whole story and if I do it would actually accomplish something.
 If I thought it would do any good, I would.
 But it would probably actually hurt me.
 Let’s just say it was a very frustrating situation that could have been easily resolved.
 All the way from the top, from the owners to the GM, it was a frustrating situation that I wish I never had to have been a part of it.
 My family and I loved Tampa and the fans were absolutely great.
 But there are some situations you can’t pick and choose."

 The Bucs kept Bryant through training camp as he dealt with a hamstring injury.
 He said he was healthy enough to kick by the final preseason game, but the Bucs didn’t let him.
-They released him in the final cut and the perception around the league was he still had hamstring issues.
+The Bucs never really have commented on Bryant's departure, only saying they brought in Nugent for competition.
+But the Bucs later released Nugent who struggled with consistency.
+The Bucs released Bryant in the final cut and the perception around the league was he still had hamstring issues.

 He got a tryout in Cleveland last September.